wiizzl/gear-website/README.md

 # gear-website
 This project has been created solely for the purpose of training and practicing web design skills by reproducing the design of a keyboard brand website associated with a YouTuber.
 It is crucial to emphasize that I am not the author of the original design or the source code of the mentioned website.
+Click [here](https://tryhard-gear.com/) to see the original website.

 ## Disclaimer

 **This project is a reproduction for training purposes only.** No elements of the original source code have been used in this project.
-The design, images, and any other content associated with the keyboard brand are the exclusive property of their creator.
+The design, images, and any other content associated with the keyboard brand are the exclusive property of their [creator](https://www.youtube.com/@CYRILmp4).

 ## Setup guide